rajesh-krishnan/hamsa/README.md

 This project seeks to enable machine intelligence based on neural networks aided by hash algorithms without requiring hardware accelerators such as Graphics Processor Unit (GPU), Field Programmable Gate Array (FPGA), or neuromorphic computing architectures.
-A high-end x86 server with solid state disk (SSD) and adequate random access memory (RAM) running Linux with HugeTLB Pages enabled, with gcc compiler and OpenMP support should suffice.
-Our development servers
+An x86-64 server with solid state disk (SSD) and adequate random access memory (RAM) running Linux with HugeTLB Pages enabled, with gcc compiler and OpenMP should suffice.

 This implementation follows the SLIDE paper referenced below and the author's original implementation in C++.
 Our implementation is in C with minimal external